act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 - This rule assumes that there is exactly one [main block of content][] inside each [HTML web page][].
 - This rule assumes that the description of the link is provided through its [accessible name][].
-- This rule assumes that [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] requires that the link can be [activated][] by use of keyboard (in order to be useful for keyboard users).
+- This rule assumes that [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] requires that the link can be [activated][] by use of keyboard, including being part of [sequential focus navigation][] (in order to be useful for keyboard users).
 - This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed anymore.
 Many sites display a cookies policy banner which might be stealing focus until dismissed (usually by viewing and accepting cookies policy).
 If such a banner is taken into account, the rule may fail incorrectly.

 ## Accessibility Support